Cryptonomica/arbitration-rules/Arbitration_Rules/IACC/IACC-Arbitration-Rules.EN.md

 3.These Rules developed on basis of UNCITRAL Arbitration Rules (as revised in 2013) on [Github](https://github.com/Cryptonomica).
 Original text is in [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) signed by [OpenPGP](http://www.openpgp.org/) key.
 For exploring differences between UNCITRAL Arbitration Rules and these Rules, as well as for examination differences between versions of this Rules, Github or [git diff](https://schacon.github.io/gitbook/3_comparing_commits_-_git_diff.html) or [git difftool](http://git-scm.com/docs/git-difftool) can be used.

-5.Final versions of these Rules have to be signed by OpenPGP key of IACC CEO.
+5.Final versions of these Rules have to be signed by OpenPGP key of IACC director.

 4.The parties to an arbitration agreement shall be presumed to have referred to the Rules in effect on the date of commencement of the arbitration, unless the parties have agreed to apply a particular version of the Rules.